brianscan14/XYfitness/README.md

 Update user's password uses the Django [form](https://docs.djangoproject.com/en/1.8/_modules/django/contrib/auth/forms/) to update the user's password, along with a tutorial from this [site](https://simpleisbetterthancomplex.com/tips/2016/08/04/django-tip-9-password-change-form.html).

-The **Accounts, Cart & Checkout** apps were initilally setup by following CI's tutorials, then changed to suit the purposes of the website.
+The **Accounts, Cart, Reviews & Checkout** apps were initilally setup by following CI's tutorials, then changed to suit the purposes of the website.

 ### Acknowledgments